Mission-DMX/Docs/Fish_Doku/Filter_Types.md

   * `upper_bound_in`: parseable as float, default: `1`
   * `lower_bound_out`: parseable as float, default: `0`
   * `upper_bound_out`: parseable as float, default: `65535`
+  * `limit_range`: `1` when the boundaries should be hard, otherwise the output could exceed the range if the input does as well

   The bounds are not really boundaries, so you could exceed the input range for getting values exceeding the output range (if the output range is less then 16bit can handle)
 - initial parameters: None
-- GUI update keys: None
+- GUI update keys: same as configuration parameters
+- Note: `lower_bound_in` and `upper_bound_in` cant be the same value

 ### Map a float range to another float range
 - Type name: `map_float_to_float`